hhhx1911/eslam-abdallah-resume/README.md

 ## PROFESSIONAL EXPERIENCE

 ### 1. Full Stack  @ [Iksib]
-a multi-tenancy [Store] website, Users can register to make thier own  sub-domain, Making/Providing dashboard for them to have full control of the website.
+<sub>a multi-tenancy [Store] website, Users can register to make thier own  sub-domain, Making/Providing dashboard for them to have full control of the website.</sub>

 **Technologies-Packages used**
     - [laravel](https://laravel.com/)